 Concept Artist, Illustrator, and CG Spectrum alumni April Prime admits her entire life is dedicated to D&D, fantasy, and creature art.
-After getting her Advanced Concept Art Diploma in 2017, April set off for adventure and ended up in LA where she works as a Concept Artist at Skybound Entertainment (founded by The Walking Dead creator Robert Kirkman).
+After getting her Advanced Concept Art Course in 2017, April set off for adventure and ended up in LA where she works as a Concept Artist at Skybound Entertainment (founded by The Walking Dead creator Robert Kirkman).
 She keeps busy with Skybound, freelance clients, and her side project Animal Adventures; an IP she co-created which offers the coolest dog and cat miniatures for role-playing games such as Dungeons & Dragons.
 Here's how she became a professional Concept Artist and Illustrator.

 “My first big break was quite the leap!" says April, who bid farewell to her rural town in Northern Australia to explore opportunities in North America.
 "I spent 6 months in Vancouver, Canada and met some AMAZING people, specifically my good friend Kim Parker, who introduced me to the incredible artists at Blackbird Interactive (an independent game development studio).”